Rainbow Birds: All About Painted Buntings

 Females build the nests and lay a clutch of three or four pale eggs speckled with brown, which they incubate alone for about 11 days.
 Once the eggs hatch, the female stays busy feeding her young brood, again with no help from her mate.
 The hatchlings fledge the nest in about nine days, and females often lay a second clutch of eggs soon after.

-What Painted Buntings Eat
+What Do Painted Buntings Eat?

 How to Attract Painted Buntings